 Best Form for the bridge exercise

-The right way to do bridge exercise is to turn out your toes a little.
+Turning your toes a little is the right way to do bridge exercise.
 If you keep them forward, it will change the overall alignment of the exercise.
 Resultantly, you will get more pressure on your hamstring.
 Also, keep both your feet hip-width apart.
-If you keep them too far apart, you might get a muscle injury.
+You might get a muscle injury if you keep them too far apart.

 Variations of the bridge exercise